 TK is an Ipswich-based Christian charity whose mission is to reach out with compassion and practical support to women struggling with addictions.
-Our "Women Together" (WT) groups offer support and hope for any woman whose life has been affected by any addiction at any stage of recovery.
+Our "Women Together" (WT) recovery groups offer support and hope for any woman whose life has been affected by any addiction at any stage of recovery.
 We have also completed the first phase of a purpose-built residential therapeutic rehabilitation centre.
-We are recruiting the team that will operate the therapeutic services which we hope will commence during the summer of 2017.
+We have recruited the team that will operate the therapeutic services and curently await CQC approval for the commencement of our service during September 2017.
 TK has relationships with over 300 local individuals, community partners, churches, substance misuse specialists and organisations who support us as volunteers, service suppliers, advisors and fundraisers.

 We are extremely grateful for financial support from individuals, churches and trusts.
 We have also received support from many local suppliers and workers whose generosity and commitment to the project are amazing.
 In addition, many individuals have undertaken personal challenges to raise sponsorship for the project, while others have organised fundraising events throughout the year.
-As a result, we have been able to fund almost all of the remaining capital costs for the construction of the Hope Centre and we are now working to raise the necessary funds for the initial service start-up costs in coming weeks and months.
+As a result, we have been able to fund almost all of the remaining capital costs for the construction of the Hope Centre and we are now working to raise the necessary funds for the initial service start-up costs in the coming weeks and months.
+If you would like to know how you can support us financially please contact us.

-A team of clinical experts has finalised our core care programme and is refining the details prior to residential service start.
+A team of clinical experts has finalised our core care programme and has refined a raft of detailed policies and procedures prior to the residential service start.
 We continue to receive support and advice from other residential addiction service providers to help ensure the effectiveness of our initial care programme.

-We recently recruited our Rehabilitation Centre Manager who will be responsible for the day-to-day service delivery.
-The position of Clinical Programme Lead has now been widely advertised and we are also seeking and considering potential support worker applicants.
+We recently recruited our Rehabilitation Centre Manager who is responsible for the day-to-day service delivery.
+We have recruited a number of support workers with a variety of experience and skills adding to the richness of our care offering.
 In addition, we have received offers of support from specialist counsellors and psychologists.

 Residential Therapeutic Centre